andyeske/How-to-CAD-Almost-Anything/README.md

 *	Learning how to create equations and incorporate them into a design table.
 *	Creating configurations of the same model.

-**Session Activity:** Using the tools learned on Session 7, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 7, we’ll design a set of objects, namely:
 *	A set of [6 screw drivers](https://5685-cdn.doitbest.com/Data/ItemImage-309397-q5vqsm-8d8l3c-9i17n1.jpg?AutoCrop=1&CropHeight=1440&CropWidth=1440&Height=1440&Padding=1&Quality=50&Resize=Auto&Revision=JBCG&Timestamp=0VnsFG&Width=1440), including 3 flat-head and 3 Phillips-head, of various dimensions.
 *	A set of 4 different [drone](https://media.wired.com/photos/59264baf7034dc5f91beaf03/master/w_2560%2Cc_limit/DroneTA_GettyImages-599365398.jpg) configurations, varying the number of rotors, blades in each rotor, or the overall drone size.